List of Jamaica women ODI cricketers

 This is a list of Jamaican women's One-day international cricketers.
 Overall, 13 Jamaican women have played in at least one women's one-day international.
 A One Day International, or an ODI, is an international cricket match between two representative teams, each having ODI status.
 An ODI differs from Test matches in that the number of overs per team is limited, and that each team has only one innings.
 The list is arranged in the order in which each player won her first ODI cap.
-Where more than one player won her first ODI cap in the same match, those players are listed alphabetically by surname.
+Where more than one player won her first ODI cap in the same match, their surnames are listed alphabetically.

 All six of Jamaica women's ODI matches were played during the 1973 Women's Cricket World Cup.